ChrisJohnNewton/Weight-Loss-Calculators/README.md

 - A 2012 study found that body fat percentage estimates based on the BAI [weren't more accurate](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3477292/#S7title) than those based on the BMI or even simple hip or waist circumference measurements

 ## Calculations
-These calculators use slightly differently approaches depending on whether you're using the Metric or Imperial measurement system.
+These calculators use slightly different approaches depending on whether you're using the Metric or Imperial measurement system.
 You can see how they are calculated by viewing on the [Weight Loss Calculator page](https://chrisnewton.dev/weight-loss-calculator)